Ramit Sethi

-Ramit Singh Sethi is an American entrepreneur and self proclaimed personal finance adviser.
-Sethi is the author of the 2009 New York Times Best Seller, I Will Teach You to Be Rich and founder of GrowthLab.com, owner of IWillTeachYouToBeRich.com, and owner and a co-founder of PBworks, a commercial wiki website.
+Ramit Singh Sethi (born June 30, 1982) is an American author, entrepreneur, and media personality.
+He is the author of the 2009 New York Times Best Seller, I Will Teach You to Be Rich, host of the I Will Teach You To Be Rich podcast, and host of the 2023 Netflix series titled How to Get Rich.
+He previously co-founded PBworks, a commercial wiki website.

-In 2015, Sethi announced the launch of GrowthLab.com, an end-to-end online marketing resource.

-Early life and education
+Personal life and education

-He attended Bella Vista High School in Fair Oaks, CA,.
+Sethi attended Bella Vista High School in Fair Oaks, California.
 In 2004, he graduated from Stanford University with a Bachelor of Arts (Information & Society) in Science, Technology & Society with a minor in Psychology.
 In 2005 he received a Master of Arts in sociology (Social Psychology and Interpersonal Processes), also from Stanford.

-Personal life

-In 2018, he married Cassandra Campa.
+In 2018, Sethi married Cassandra Campa.

-Books
+Books, Podcast and TV

-In 2009, Sethi released I Will Teach You To Be Rich.
+In 2009, Sethi released I Will Teach You to Be Rich.
 He re-released an updated version in 2019.

-Sethi also has a chapter giving advice in Tim Ferriss' book Tools of Titans.

-Philanthropy

-In 2015, Sethi raised over $350,000 for the non-profit Pencils of Promise.
+The book was ranked #3 on the New York Times Best Sellers list in August 2023.
+In 2022, he released an updated edition of the book titled I Will Teach You to Be Rich: The Journal, focusing on financial management and including practical exercises and motivational content.

+He also hosts the podcast I Will Teach You To Be Rich in which he speaks with couples as they navigate financial stress.
+On April 18, 2023, a date chosen to coincide with National Tax Day in the United States, a Netflix series was released titled How to Get Rich in which Sethi gives personal and financial advice to people.